 - Visual Perception and Cognition

 - Digital Humanities

-If you are interested in a Bachelor/Master thesis in these areas please do not hesitate to ask me.
+If you are interested in a Bachelor/Master thesis in my areas of interest please do not hesitate to contact me.

 - July, 2018: Our paper with Almut Demel, Dominik Dürrschnabel, Marcel Radermacher and Lasse Wulf “A Greedy Heuristic for Crossing Angle Maximization” was accepted to Graph Drawing 2018, Track B. In this paper we report the algorithm that won the Graph Drawing Challenge in 2017 on Crossing Angle Maximization and present its experimental evaluation.